ibm-cloud-architecture/icp-backup/helm-charts/icp-cloudant-backup/README.md

 # ICP Cloudant Backup

 The ICP Cloudant backup cronjob, takes a backup of the ICP Cloudant databases.
-Certain databases may be excluded from the backup based on the names provided with the `--exlcude` parameter as specified using the `.Values.backup.args.exclude` value.
+Certain databases may be excluded from the backup based on the names provided with the `--exclude` parameter as specified using the `.Values.backup.args.exclude` value.

 The backup schedule is set using `.Values.backup.cronjob.schedule` value.